KxSystems/docs/docs/ref/overloads.md

 ---
-title: Overloaded glyphs | Reference | KDB-X and q documentation
+title: Overloaded glyphs | Reference | kdb+ and q documentation
 description: Many non-alphabetic keyboard characters are overloaded by q.
 This page tabulates their different forms.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---